axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 The :guilabel:`Full Process List` page gives you an overview on all the processes in the application that are accessible to you.
-You can reach the page by either using the **Processes** link in the Axon.ivy Portal menu or the quick link **Show all processes** in your dashboard.
+You can reach the page by either using the **Processes** link in the Axon Ivy Portal menu or the quick link **Show all processes** in your dashboard.

 .. figure:: images/navigate-to-full-process-list.png